MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/analytics/customize-power-bi-content-packs.md

    ![Access an OData Feed dialog](../analytics/media/pbi-odata-signin.PNG "Access an OData Feed dialog")

-6. When the sign-in page appears, enter your credentials to authenticate to your [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] apps instance.
+6. When the sign-in page appears, enter your credentials to authenticate to your instance.

 7. In the Access an Odata feed dialog, click **Connect**.

     The content pack queries are updated.
 This may take several minutes.

 <a name="PBI_edit_report"></a>
-## Customize a Dynamics 365 Customer Engagement (on-premises) content pack
+## Customize aDynamics 365 content pack
  [Change the date format that is displayed in a report](#PBI_edit_date)

  [Add a custom field to a report for any entity except Account](#PBI_edit_field)